What was the Reformation?

 From 1560 to 1589 France was mostly under the control of Francis’ son’s wife Catherine de Medici.
-She managed to keep all her sons on the throne, but she could not stop the civil wars between Catholics and Protestants.
+Catherine was originally from Florence, from the powerful Medici family there.
+She managed to keep all her sons on the throne, and herself in power.
+But she could not stop the civil wars between Catholics and Protestants.
 Catherine also negotiated with the Ottoman ruler, Nurbanu Sultan, to try to unite against the Holy Roman Empire.
 But she didn’t have any more success than Francis had.

-England also continued to suffer religious civil wars, first under Henry’s daughter Queen Mary (a Catholic known as Bloody Mary) and then after 1558 under Mary’s sister Queen Elizabeth (a Protestant).
+England also continued to suffer religious civil wars, first under Henry’s daughter Queen Mary (a Catholic woman known as Bloody Mary) and then after 1558 under Mary’s sister Queen Elizabeth (a Protestant).

 So the Wars of Religion got worse after Charles Quint died in 1558 AD.
 With Charles and Mary gone, England’s new Queen Elizabeth abandoned Charles’ alliance with England.
 She began to seize control of world shipping as Charles had done before.
 Now Elizabeth’s friend and admiral Sir Francis Drake attacked and burned Spanish ships.

-Elizabeth also tried to make an alliance with the Ottoman ruler Nurbanu Sultan against Spain.
+Queen Elizabeth also tried to make an alliance with the Ottoman ruler Nurbanu Sultan against Spain.
 Elizabeth suggested that Protestants like herself were closer to Islam than Catholics, because they didn’t worship statues and believed in only one God instead of the saints.
 But this came to nothing, because Nurbanu died in 1583.

 From then on, England controlled world trade – including buying African people and selling them as slaves in the Americas – and got richer and richer as Africa, India, and Central Asia got poorer.
+British slave-owners used enslaved Native people and Africans to produce sugar, and to dive for pearls.
 By 1600, British settlers were beginning to take land along the East Coast of North America from the Iroquois and other Native people.